 - Variance: Measures how far each value in the dataset is from the mean.

-- Standard Deviation: The square root of variance, showing how spread out the values are.
-A low standard deviation means data points are close to the mean; high standard deviation indicates a wider spread.
+- Standard Deviation: This is the square root of variance, which shows how spread out the values are.
+A low standard deviation means data points are close to the mean; a high standard deviation indicates a wider spread.

 Python Example